diegojromerolopez/babik/README.md

 #### Selection by foreign model field

-The main feature is the filter by foreign keys.
-This can be done by only
+The main feature of Babik is filtering by foreign keys.

+**Your associations must have always an inverse (by making use of inverse_of)**.

 **NOTE many-to-many relationships are only supported when based on has_many through**